Futures Fundamentals and Simplifying Derivatives investing-

 - Long Call: In case a stock price will increase, the right (long) to buy (call) it is referred to as a long call.
 When the long call is held, there is a positive payoff if the stock price is greater than exercise price by more than premium paid for each call.

 - Long Put: If the stock price decreases, the right to sell or put the stock is bought(long).
 Long put holders get a positive payoff in case the stock price is lower than the exercise price by the premium paid for the put.

 - Asian/average option: This is an option associated with the average value of an underlying asset for specific dates within the life of the option.

 - Basket option– An option with a payoff associated with a portfolio or basket of assets.

-This is an OTC derivative aiming to transfer credit risk from one party to another Through synthetically creating or elimination of credit exposures, institutions are able to manage credit risks more easily.
+This is an OTC derivative aiming to transfer credit risk from one party to another.
+Through synthetically creating or eliminating of credit exposures, institutions are able to manage credit risks more easily.
 Credit derivatives investing come in many avatars- 3 key ones are total return, credit linked swap and credit default.
 Whether the derivatives investing are plain vanilla or more complicated and exotic, the distinction is mainly on account of how differentiated or complex the derivative us.

-Derivatives investing: Moving Beyond Cash Instruments
+Derivatives investing: Moving Beyond Cash Instruments.

 Derivatives investing are differentiated from cash instruments in that they are contracts between two/more parties to convey ownership of asset rather than the very asset itself.
 Derivatives investing show an agreement between parties which is hugely flexible and has a starting and ending date.
 Investors can try derivatives investing for capturing the profit emanating from price variations within the investment.
 This is why derivatives investing are referred to as-as leveraged investments.
 If the leverage is employed, both positive and negative results matter in an even bigger way.